core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: #CoAP-Header title='RFC 7252 defined CoAP Message Format.'}

+The CoAP over TCP/TLS message format is very similar to the format
+specified for CoAP over UDP.
+The differences are as follows:

+* Since the underlying TCP connection provides retransmissions and
+  deduplication, there is no need for the reliability mechanisms
+  provided by CoAP over UDP.
+The "T" and "Message ID" fields in
+  the CoAP message header are elided.

+* The "Ver" field is elided as well.
+In constrast to the UDP message
+  layer for UDP and DTLS, the CoAP over TCP message layer does not
+  send a version number in each message.
+If required in the future,
+  a new Capability and Settings option (See {{negotiation}}) could be
+  defined to support version negotiation.

-In a stream oriented transport protocol such as TCP, a form of message
+* In a stream oriented transport protocol such as TCP, a form of message
   delimitation is needed.
 For this purpose, CoAP over TCP introduces a
   length field with variable size. {{fig-shim}} shows the adjusted CoAP
   header format with a modified structure for the fixed header (first 4
-bytes of the UDP CoAP header), which includes the
+  bytes of the UDP CoAP header), which includes the length information of
-length information of variable size, shown here as an 8-bit length.
+  variable size, shown here as an 8-bit length.

 ~~~~